dead-claudia/thallium/roadmap.md

     - This gets rid of all the tree climbing nonsense that currently exists
     - This will streamline settings a *lot* more
 14. Add file watching support
-    - Just invoke the CLI with `--force-local` and the appropriate Node flags on each change.
+    - Just invoke the CLI on each change.
 Way easier than trying to clean up `node_modules`, and you get more easily reproduced runs
     - Mocha's magical behavior isn't helpful when dealing with globals (I've had enough pains in this repo already)
 15. Add the ability to programmatically skip a test before it completes
     - Required for integration tests